Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Related Work

 \subsection{Image and Video Deblurring}

-Deep learning-based image~\cite{sun2015learning,ren2023multiscale,li2023self,kong2023efficient,wang2022uformer,zamir2022restormer,li2022learning, zhang2022self,lin2024improving,zhang2024bracketing} and video~\cite{hyun2017online, nah2019recurrent, son2021recurrent, wieschollek2017learning, zhong2023real,liang2024vrt, liang2022recurrent, Pan_2023_CVPR, zhang2024blur, shang2023joint,zhong2023blur,jiang2022erdn,zhong2020efficient,chan2022basicvsr++,zhang2018adversarial} deblurring methods have been widely explored.
-Compared to image deblurring methods, video ones can leverage temporal clues between consecutive frames for more effective restoration.
-For example, DBLRNet~\cite{zhang2018adversarial} employs spatial-temporal 3D convolution for spatial and temporal features aggregation.
+Deep learning-based image~\cite{ren2023multiscale,li2023self,wang2022uformer,zhang2022self,zhang2024bracketing} and video~\cite{ zhong2023real,Pan_2023_CVPR, zhong2023blur,zhong2020efficient,chan2022basicvsr++} deblurring methods have been widely explored.
+Compared to image deblurring methods, video ones leverage temporal clues between consecutive frames for more effective restoration.
 DSTNet~\cite{Pan_2023_CVPR} develops a deep discriminative spatial and temporal network.
-BasicVSR++~\cite{chan2022basicvsr++} improves feature fusion with second-order feature propagation and flow-guided deformable alignment.
+BasicVSR++~\cite{chan2022basicvsr++} improves feature fusion with second-order feature propagation and flow-guided alignment.
 BSSTNet~\cite{zhang2024blur} introduces a blur map to sufficiently utilize the entire video, achieving recent state-of-the-art.
 When reconstructing from a blurry video, pre-processing it with the 2D deblurring method is a straightforward manner.
 However, 2D deblurring methods cannot perceive 3D structures and maintain scene geometric consistency, leading to unsatisfactory scene reconstruction.